Proterosuchus

 Proterosuchus is an extinct genus of archosauriform reptiles that lived during the Early Triassic.
 It contains three valid species: the type species P. fergusi and the referred species P. alexanderi and P. goweri.
 All three species lived in what is now South Africa.
 The genus was named in 1903 by the South African paleontologist Robert Broom.
-The well-known genus Chasmatosaurus is a junior synonym of Proterosuchus.
+The genus Chasmatosaurus is a junior synonym of Proterosuchus.

 Proterosuchus was a mid-sized quadrupedal reptile with a sprawling stance that could reach a length of up to 3.5 meters.
 It had a large head and distinctively hooked snout.
 It was a predator, which may have hunted prey such as Lystrosaurus.
 The lifestyle of Proterosuchus remains debated; it may have been terrestrial or it may have been a semiaquatic ambush predator similar to modern crocodiles.

 Proterosuchus is one of the earliest members of the clade Archosauriformes, which also includes crocodilians, pterosaurs, and dinosaurs, including birds.
 It lived in the aftermath of the Permian–Triassic extinction event, the largest known mass extinction in the timeline of Earth's history.